 Fields tweeted on Wednesday that she agreed to a deal in which Lewandowski would issue her an apology.

 “For those asking, office of prosecutor asked 2 weeks ago if I’d be OK with an apology from Corey.
 I said ya but haven’t heard back about it,” she wrote.

 For those asking, office of prosecutor asked 2 weeks ago if I'd be ok with an apology from Corey.
 I said ya but haven't heard back about it

 Lewandowski has vehemently and repeatedly denied the accusations over the last month, even calling Fields “delusional” in a March 10 tweet.

-The Trump campaign also challenged initial reports that Lewandowski had been arrested, claiming that he was just charged.
+The Trump campaign challenged initial reports last month that Lewandowski had been arrested.

 “Mr. Lewandowski was issued a Notice to Appear and was given a court date,” Trump’s campaign said in a statement.
 “He was not arrested.
 Mr. Lewandowski is absolutely innocent of this charge.
 He will enter a plea of not guilty and looks forward to his day in court.
 He is completely confident that he will be exonerated.”